 |Cache (per unit)||External only||10 MB||50 MB||1 GB||5 GB|

 The self-hosted gateway feature expands API Management support for hybrid and multi-cloud environments.
 It allows customers to manage all their APIs via a single API management solution without compromising security, compliance or performance.
 With the self-hosted gateway feature, organisations can deploy a containerised version of the API Management gateway component to the same environments where they host their APIs while continuing to manage them from an associated API Management service in Azure.

 Support & SLA

-- We provide technical support for all Azure services released to General Availability through Azure Support, starting at $29/month.
-Billing and subscription management support is provided for free.
+- We provide technical support for all Azure services released to general availability through Azure Support, starting at $29/month.
+Billing and subscription management support is provided at no cost.

 Customers can scale API Management by adding and removing units.
-Each unit has capacity that depends on its tier.
-For example, the Standard tier includes 200 million API calls per month, 1 terabyte of bandwidth per month, and throughput of approximately 1000 requests per second.
-As you add additional units, capacity scales proportionately.
-For example, 2 units of Standard provides 400 million API calls per month, 2 terabytes of bandwidth, and approximately 2000 requests per second.
+Each unit has certain request processing capacity that depends on the service’s tier.
+For example, a unit of the Standard tier has an estimated maximum throughput of approximately 2,500 requests per second.
+As you add or remove units, capacity scales proportionately.
+For example, two units of the Standard tier provide an estimated throughput of approximately 5,000 requests per second.

 All nodes within the gateway deployment share the location properties and configuration, for example, the custom domain name(s) and assigned APIs.
 Each gateway deployment corresponds to a gateway resource that can be created either via the Azure portal on the Gateways blade inside an API Management service or programmatically via management API.